 (Added at v2.1)

-When Developer Edition is configured with ArcGIS Online, you can upload shapefiles and CSV, GPX, GeoJSON , and KML files locally.
-When Developer Edition is configured with ArcGIS Enterprise, you can only upload shapefiles and CSV and KML files locally.
+When the developer edition is configured with ArcGIS Online, users can upload local files including shapefiles and CSV, GPX, GeoJSON , and KML files.
+When it's configured with ArcGIS Enterprise, users can only upload local shapefiles and CSV and KML files.

 Configure the Add Data widget